GabrielNetSec/GabrielNetSec/README.md

 ## Objective

-My journey in IT has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a DevSecOps Analyst or a Red Team as a Pentesting Engineer.
+My journey in IT has led me to develop a passion for Cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a DevSecOps Analyst or a Red Team as a Pentesting Engineer.

 ## Skills